nmanuvenugopal/Chatbot-with-Text-to-Speech-using-RAG/README.md

 # Chatbot-with-Text-to-Speech-using-RAG
 Chatbot with Text to Speech using RAG
-# Current project - In project soon to be updated
+# Current project - In progress project soon to be updated